-• Explore for business opportunity in the renewable energy space
+Expand business operations in the renewable energy space

 As the world evolves, there is a gradual shift from conventional energy source to sustainable energy source.
-In view of the favourable long term outlook of the renewable energy sector, our Group intends to continuously seek opportunity into this sector and derive a sustainable long term earnings stream.
+In view of the favourable long term outlook of the renewable energy sector, our Group looks forward to expand our renewable energy segment and derive a sustainable long term earnings stream.